 I didn’t own stuff like cars and houses until I was well into my thirties because I spent all my money on travel and books.
 To date, I’ve been to about sixty countries, and have about ten zillion books, half of which I still haven’t read.

 I’ve always been a writer.
 I wrote plays for schoolchildren in the UK and Lesotho.
-In my twenties I began publishing stories about social justice issues in black communities in various journals and anthologies (see here for selected short fiction).
+In my twenties I began publishing stories about social justice issues in black communities in various journals and anthologies (see here for selected short fiction) and poetry about all manner of subjects.
 The Times, London, described my work thus: “hard-hitting … in the kind of language that packs a serious punch” and “display[s] the precise observational skills, the facility with language, and the ability to make a small tale speak fresh volumes.”

 My novel, Damnificados, was published by PM Press in January 2016.
-It has since won the Independent Publishers Book Award and the New Mexico-Arizona Book Award; been a finalist for the Hurston/Wright Legacy Award, the Foreword INDIES Book Award, and the Eric Hoffer Book Award; been nominated for an American Book Award; and been on Oprah’s Top 10 Books to Read Now List.
+It has since won the Hurston/Wright Legacy Award for Debut Fiction, the Independent Publishers Book Award, and the New Mexico-Arizona Book Award; been a finalist for the Foreword INDIES Book Award and the Eric Hoffer Book Award; been nominated for an American Book Award; and been on Oprah’s Top 10 Books to Read Now List.

 I have given presentations, plenaries, and workshops in Algeria, Argentina, Australia, Brazil, Chile, China, Colombia, Costa Rica, Czech Republic, Ecuador, El Salvador, Guatemala, Honduras, Italy, Lesotho, Malta, Mexico, Nicaragua, Panama, Peru, Poland, Spain, Turkey, United Kingdom, United States, and Venezuela.